PO Box 9021, Wilmington, DE 19809, USA

 The Wattled Jacana occasionally strays north into southern Costa Rica from Panama.

-The Wattled Jacana is a bird that occurs in only in "North America"
+The Wattled Jacana is a bird that occurs in "North America"

 This immature bird was photographed during a FONT tour.